kgateway-dev/kgateway/docs/content/guides/security/tls/client_tls.md

 ### Trusted mode

-If you want Envoy to verify the upstream server certificate, there are 2 ways:
+If you want Envoy to verify the upstream server certificate, there are two ways:
 - using a standard **TLS** secret, as shown above, with an additional field named `ca.crt`.
 Only this `ca.crt` field will be transmitted from Gloo to Envoy, as part of trusted CAs.
-- using an Opaque secret created via:
+- using an Opaque secret created with the following command:

 ```bash
 glooctl create secret tls --rootca=...